tikoflano/bareos/docs/manuals/source/TasksAndConcepts/AutomatedDiskBackup.rst

      Recycle = yes
      AutoPrune = yes
      Volume Retention = 40 days
-     Maximum Volume Jobs = 1
+     Volume Use Duration = 23h
      Label Format = Diff-
      Maximum Volumes = 10
    }

 As you can see, the Differential Pool can grow to a maximum of 9 volumes, and the Volumes are retained 40 days and thereafter they can be recycled.
 Finally there is one job per volume.
 This, of course, could be tightened up a lot, but the expense here is a few GB which is not too serious.

 If a new volume is used every week, after 40 days, one will have used 7 volumes, and there should then always be 3 volumes that can be purged and recycled.

-See the discussion above concering the Full pool for how to handle multiple clients.
+See the discussion above concerning the Full pool for how to handle multiple clients.